bhopals/english-vocabs/skill-set-writing.md

   - The `economics of professional sport` is `determental` to the fan base
   - Games often `start` later in the evening so that they can be broadcasted in the `more Lucrative prime-time spots` even though that is often too late for young viewers.
-  - Violence should be `better controlled` in the gamse so that it does not set a bad examole for children.
+  - Violence should be `better controlled` in the gamse so that it does not set a bad example for children.
   - The pace of baseball is too slow for fans `accustomed` to fast action
   - Games are paused so the broadcasters can insert `commercial breaks`.
   - Professional athletes often sign `multi-million-dollar endorsement contracts`.